On class groups of random number fields: Introduction

+The distribution $\bP_V$ is, in fact, the probability distribution that is used in the original Cohen--Lenstra--Martinet heuristics, a version of which we will give in Section \ref{sec:CL}.
+In other words, the probability distribution that we postulate on $\Ar_F$ recovers, and explains, the probability distribution of Cohen--Lenstra--Martinet on $\Cl_F$.
+The main differences between our conjecture and the original heuristic are: the hypothesis that $S$ be finite; and the changed ordering on $\cF$.

+In substance, there is only one piece of theoretical evidence for Conjecture \ref{conj:ourconj} that we are aware of, which also appears to be the only piece of evidence for the original conjecture.
+It is the work of Davenport--Heilbronn \cite{DH}, as generalised by Datskovsky--Wright \cite{DW}, which implies that Conjecture \ref{conj:ourconj} holds if $G$ has order $2$, and $f$ is the function $f(M)=\#(M/3M)$.
+The theorem actually addresses the average of the function $f$ when the quadratic extensions are enumerated by ideal norm of the relative discriminant rather than of the product of ramified primes, but also shows that the average is unchanged if one restricts to quadratic extensions with prescribed local behaviour at the primes above $2$ -- see also \cite[Corollary 4]{BV16} for the special case $K=\Q$.
+It is not hard to deduce from this refined statement that Conjecture \ref{conj:ourconj} itself also holds for this choice of $G$ and $f$.

+As for computational evidence, in almost all large scale computational data for Cohen--Lenstra--Martinet related questions assembled to date that we are aware of fields are enumerated by the absolute value of their discriminant, as in the original heuristics.
+It would be desirable to have a large body of computational data, not only for Conjecture \ref{conj:ourconj}, but also for variants with other orders of enumeration that do not suffer from the problem pointed out in the present paper.

-exists, and is equal to $\bE(f)$. \end{conjecture} The notion of a ``reasonable'' function already appears in the original conjectures of Cohen--Lenstra \cite{CL} and Cohen--Martinet \cite{CM}, but has, to our knowledge, never been made precise.
-We will offer two possible definitions of this notion in Section \ref{sec:conj}.
+We conclude the introduction by discussing the notion of a ``reasonable function''.
+It already appears in the original heuristics of Cohen--Lenstra \cite{CL} and Cohen--Martinet \cite{CM}, but has never been made precise.
+In order to turn the heuristics into actual conjectures, with a truth value, we will offer two possible definitions of this notion in Section \ref{sec:conj}.

 Of course, the minimal requirement that a function $f$ has to fulfil in order to satisfy the conclusion of Conjecture \ref{conj:ourconj} is that the expected value $\bE(f)$ should exist.
 It may be tempting to conjecture that, at least for $\R_{\geq 0}$-valued functions $f$, this minimal condition is in fact sufficient.
 However, the following result, which we will prove as Theorem \ref{thm:Bjorn}, using a construction communicated to us by Bjorn Poonen, shows that the conjecture is likely false in that generality.